 Installation: Friction top belt is not flippable since the friction surface is raised on one side of the belt only.
-Support rails in the return path are typically positioned to contact the belt only on the edge links (within two inches [50 mm] of the belt edge).
+Support rails in the return path are typically positioned to contact the belt only on the edge links (within three inches [75 mm] of the belt edge).
 Edge guidance is recommended to maintain proper alignment.
 Alternately, center support rails can be used by omitting sections of the friction modules where the support rail contacts the belt.

-Configuration: Pitches with friction modules are spaced 3 or more pitches apart (3.6 inches.) and spacing must be on odd pitches (i.e. friction modules every $3^{rd}$ or $5^{th}$ pitch).
-In a standard friction pitch, the friction modules end 2.25" from one edge and 5.75" from the opposite edge.
-This creates a staggered pattern with adjacent friction pitches offset toward opposite sides of the belt.
+Configuration: Pitches with friction modules are spaced 3 or more pitches apart (6 inches).
+In a standard friction pitch, the friction modules end 3.25" from one edge and 6.75" from the opposite edge.
+Odd-numbered pitch spacing (i.e. friction modules every 3rd or 5th pitch) will create a staggered pattern with adjacent friction pitches offset toward opposite sides of the belt.
+Even numbered pitch spacing (i.e. every 4th or 6th pitch) will cause all friction pitches to be offset to the same side of the belt (they can be either to the inside edge or the outside edge.)